EU nations threaten to block green energy rules at summit talks

-BRUSSELS (Reuters) - EU leaders face a long day on Thursday as they seek to agree on a new decade of climate and energy policy at a summit in Brussels, with nations from Poland to Portugal threatening to block a deal.
+BRUSSELS, Oct 22 (Reuters) - EU leaders face hours of haggling as they seek to agree on a new decade of climate and energy policy at talks beginning on Thursday, with nations from Poland to Portugal threatening to block a deal.

-An EU diplomat speaking on condition of anonymity said a preparatory meeting on Wednesday had been “a grand theater that showed the huge differences between countries”.
+An EU diplomat speaking on condition of anonymity said a preparatory meeting on Wednesday had been: “A grand theatre that showed the huge differences between countries”.

 “Poland is not the main problem, or at least not the only problem, because several countries have declared that they would die for their position.
-What we have now ... shows it is high time to cool down and adopt a more conciliatory approach.”
+What we have now is a devaluation of dying for a position.
+It shows it is high time to cool down and adopt a more conciliatory approach.”

-Portugal is among the nations to have pushed for ambitious climate goals but is also holding out for a firm commitment to encourage investment in new pipeline and grid infrastructure across EU borders.
+Portugal is among the nations to have pushed for ambitious climate goals but is also holding out for a firm commitment to building new pipeline and grid infrastracture across EU borders.

 “We will not support a deal that does not include a binding (infrastructure) target because we need to create a stable, predictable regulatory framework in order to attract private investment,” Bruno Macaes, Portugal’s secretary of state for Europe, told Reuters.

-Beyond Poland, poorer east European states are also wary of committing to new cuts in carbon output without more compensation for efforts to modernize their economies.
-Since the collapse of their communist-era industries, they already emit much less pollution than in the global benchmark year of 1990.

-“We’re hearing that it’s time to forget about the past,” one east European diplomat said.
-“Come on, let’s be fair.
-We won’t accept any solution that ignores past performance.”

-EU officials predict that ultimately there will be a deal, but the finer details will be left for future debate, notably when legislation has to be drafted.
+EU officials predict that ultimately there will be a deal, but the finer details will be left for future debate.

 “There should not be problems that could not be overcome,” European Climate Commissioner Connie Hedegaard told Reuters in an interview.